hajir09/hajir09/README.md

-- 👋 Hi, I’m @hajir09
+# 👋 Hi, I’m @hajir09 (Ahman Nadhif Muhajir)
-- 👀 I’m interested in ...
+- 👀 I'm interested in web programming, games and graphic design
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on web or game development
-- 📫 How to reach me ...
+# 📫 How to reach me:
+- whatsapp: +6285710749545
+- ig: @mark_zukerbergs

 <!---
 hajir09/hajir09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.